numbats/learnr/chapters/chapter5.md

 petal. (`Petal.Length` times `Petal.Width`).
 Only the rows where `petal_area` is greater than 5 should be shown in the final dataframe.
 The final dataframe should be called `new_iris`.

+You would want to perform the following tasks in this particular order:

+(1) Add the new column called `petal_area`

+(2) Filter the variable based on the condition stated above

+(3) Select only the relevant variables in the final dataframe

 <codeblock id="05_03_01">